 The project aims to offer a place for artists who search a totally unique condition, where geographical, historical, and social peculiarities can become source of inspiration, base for experimentation, new dialogues and exchange.

-The first edition of Curva Blu, held in September and October 2017, focuses on the dialogue between artists and the territory.
+The second edition of Curva Blu, held in September and October 2017, focuses on the dialogue between artists and the territory.

 Seeing the concept of dialogue as a dialectical form of encounter and exchange, in this second edition the curators invited Beatrice Marchi (ITA) and Massimo Grimaldi (ITA); Trisha Baga (USA) and David Horvitz (USA).